lsaravia/MetawebsAssembly/MetawebsAssembly.md

 ------------------------------------------
-                 Local  Regional      Meta
+                Potter   Weddell  Meta-web
+                 Cove        Sea
 -------------- ------- --------- ---------
 Exploitative
-competition      *830    *42210    *285866
+competition       830     42210     285866

+EC z-zcore      *15.45   *592.22   *945.56
+Random

-EC z-score     15.4971  592.2163  945.5640
+EC z-score      -0.73      1.41
+Assembly

 Apparent
-competition     *1983     *7842    *126552
+competition       1983      7842    126552

+AC z-score      *63.29    *58.44   *320.36
+Random

-AC z-score      63.2947  58.4367  320.3600
+AC z-score      *4.86      -1.94
+Assembly

 Tri-trophic
-chain            *578      *3101    *61739
+chain              578      3101     61739

+TT z-score      *-7.82   *-48.78   *-69.35
+Random

-TT z-score     -7.8152  -48.7765 -69.3458
+TT z-score        1.43    *-2.28

-Omnivory        *124      *892      *36423
+Assembly

+Omnivory           124       892     36423

+OM z-score      *15.38    *89.32  *1022.21
+Random

-OM z-score     15.3853  89.3244  1022.2137
+OM z-score       -0.44    *-2.47
+Assembly
 ------------------------------------------

-Table: Motif counts and z-scores across scales, *Meta* represents the marine predator-prey relationships of Antarctica, *Regional* represents the Weddell Sea food web, and *Local* a small fjord food web (Potter Cove).
+Table: Motif counts and z-scores across scales, *Meta-web* represents the marine predator-prey relationships of Antarctica, *Weddell* represents the Weddell Sea food web, and *Potter Cove* a small fjord food web.
 Z-scores were calculated against 1000 random networks.
 Quantities marked with '*' are significant at 1% level.
 A negative z-score means that the quantity is smaller than the expectation for random networks; a positive z-score means that is greater.
 The proportions for the three scales are different (Chi-squared = 12612, df = 6, p-value < 2.2e-16)

 \normalsize